GabrielCDL/Estrutura_de_Dados_2/README.md

 test_remove_duplicaiton_from_linked_list_solution.py::test_7 PASSED      [100%]

 ============================== 7 passed in 0.06s ===============================

-3.2 Merge Doubly Linked List
+#  Merge Doubly Linked List
-Difficult: ⚠️ Medium

 Write a function that takes two doubly linked lists that are in sorted order, respectively.
 The function should merge the lists in place (i.e., it shouldn't create a brand new list) and return the head of the merged list; the merged list should be in sorted order.

 Each LinkedList node is defined as described in Section 3.0.